 Bio of Nijiama Smalls

 Author of The Black Girl’s Guide to Healing Emotional Wounds Series, Nijiama Smalls is a writer, emotional coach, and speaker.
-She has written for various publications and spoken on numerous platforms on the topics of healing emotional wounds, emotional intelligence, self-love, and destroying generational patterns.
+She has written for local, national, and global publications and spoken on numerous platforms on the topics of healing emotional wounds, emotional intelligence, self-love, and destroying generational patterns.

 Check out me with on the Four Horseman Podcast